msrosenberg/pyssage/README.md

 2]((https://www.passagesoftware.net)) (Rosenberg and Anderson 2011) software packages for spatial analysis.

 So far the following analyses have been implemented:
-* TTLQV - Two-Term Local Quadrat Variance Analysis (Hill, 1973)
+* TTLQV: Two-Term Local Quadrat Variance Analysis (Hill, 1973)
+* 3TLQV: Three-Term Local Quadrat Variance Analysis (Hill, 1973)

 A more thorough manual will be forthcoming...